sassoftware/viya4-monitoring-kubernetes/samples/generic-base/monitoring/dashboards/README.md

 # User-Provided Dashboards

-The `$USER_DIR/monitoring/dashboards` directory can be used to supply a set of additional Grafana dashboards to deploy with the monitoring stack.
+You can use the `$USER_DIR/monitoring/dashboards` directory to supply a set of additional Grafana dashboards to deploy with the monitoring components.

 ## Community Dashboards

-Grafana maintains a community site of [public dashboards](https://grafana.com/grafana/dashboards).
-Simply download the `.json` file and place it with a filename that is a [valid kubernetes resource name](https://kubernetes.io/docs/concepts/overview/working-with-objects/names).
+The monitoring deployment includes a set of dashboards, but you can also add your own.
+Many dashboards are available at [Grafana's site of community dashboards](https://grafana.com/grafana/dashboards).
+Download the `.json` file for a dashboard and save it using a filename that is a [valid kubernetes resource name](https://kubernetes.io/docs/concepts/overview/working-with-objects/names).

 ## Troubleshooting

 ### Data Sources

-Many publicly available dashboards use a generic data source definition that triggers Grafana to prompt the user to resolve to an actual data source during a manual import operation.
-This data source is usually something like `${DS_PROMETHEUS}`, but the name can vary.
+Many publicly available dashboards use a generic data source definition, such as `${DS_PROMETHEUS}`.
+If you use Grafana's import function to import the dashboard, Grafana prompts you for a valid data source.

-Since these dashboards are provisioned during deployment and not manually imported, there is no opportunity to resolve the data source, causing errors when the dashboard is eventually viewed.
-To work around this issue, perform a global replace of the generic data source with `Prometheus`.
+Because this process provisions the dashboards during deployment rather than manually importing them, Grafana cannot resolve the data source, so errors will be displayed when you view the dashboard.
+To resolve this issue, perform a global replace of the generic data source with `Prometheus`.
 For example:

 * Find: `"datasource": "${DS_PROMETHEUS}"`